Data Group Event Handler

 external event

-All other types of events, e.g. the creation of a data record via the browser or the creation of a time-controlled event by a timer.
+All other types of events, such as creating a record via the browser or setting up a time-based event using a timer.

-The event handler responds to both types of event.
-For data group and Groovy event handlers, you can also set the following settings:
+The event handler responds to both types of events.
+For data group and Groovy event handlers, you can also configure the following settings:

 -